 Cognitive stimulation is a general term that refers to an ensemble of cognitive training methods.
 Contrary to cognitive remediation or cognitive rehabilitation, cognitive stimulation does not systematically include a patient with cognitive deficits or include a therapist.
-Normal people can use a cognitive training program to prevent, for example, memory loss.
-Cognitive stimulation is also used to slow the cognitive effects of neurodegenerative pathologies such as Alzheimer disease.
+Normal people can use a cognitive training program to keep their memory sharp.
+Cognitive stimulation is also used to slow the cognitive impact of neurodegenerative diseases, such as Alzheimer’s disease.

-Memory is one of the most affected cognitive functions in the most common types of progressive dementia: Alzheimer’s disease and Lewy body dementia.
+Memory is one of the most affected cognitive functions in common types of progressive dementia: Alzheimer’s disease and Lewy body dementia.

-Those pathologies damage brain structures that host memory such as the hippocampus, entorhinal cortex or frontal cortex.
+These disorders damage brain structures that host memory such as the hippocampus and frontal cortex.
 Hence, working memory and declarative memory rapidly deteriorate.
-Memory improvement in patients with dementia can stimulate neuroplasticity (neurogenesis, neuronal pathway change, synapses creation) and help to prevent memory loss.
+Memory improvement in patients with dementia can stimulate neuroplasticity, which can help patients with dementia develop strategies to make their lives a bit easier.

 HappyNeuron Pro can assist in spatial working memory with activities like ‘Find Your Way!’